research

 Values: security, risk management, transparency

+, represents the least significant portion of Lido users.
+While this segment has the potential to become a growth point in the future, onboarding these users is currently beyond the scope of the staking widget.
 This can be addressed by guiding them through the steps of creating their first wallet and purchasing ETH through external providers such as Moonpay, Onramper, Coinbase, etc. UI-wise this can be achieved via hints, empty states, top-level navigation links.

 Customer Journey Map: Staking